rtek1000/W1209-firmware-modified/W3230-firmware-Dual-display/Readme.md

 ### Warning: there is **no electrical isolation** from the input mains due to the direct power supply (IC OB2222ECP).

 - Be sure to install the NTC sensor in isolation from the metal housing.
+- An external 5V power supply can solve this problem.

 ### W3230 - Alternative version (12V/24V/110V-220V):